itential/ipctl/docs/configuration-reference.md

 Enables or disables the use of TLS for the connecton.
 When this value is set to `true`, the application will attempt to establish a TLS connecton to the server.
 When this value is set to `false` the application will not attempt to use TLS when connecting to the server.

-The default value for `use_tls` is `true`
+The default value for `use_tls` is `true`.

 #### `verify`